efrecon/primer/README.md

 Primer will prep your system automatically with configurations that can be put under revision control.
 But primer has no support for dependencies between the various steps, nor a DSL.
-It tries to fit the gap between home-made initialisation scripts and larger solutions such as [Ansible] or [puppet]
+It tries to fill the gap between home-made initialisation scripts and larger solutions such as [Ansible] or [puppet]

   [Ansible]: https://github.com/ansible/ansible